Adam Instefjord Regional Director

 Michael Brooks has been studying music since the age of four, when he started piano lessons and first heard his parents' vinyl copy of "Pet Sounds."
 While being trained in classical piano, Brooks eventually found himself drawn to Billy Joel, Ben Folds and rock operas.
 He studied music, theatre and voice at Calvin College in Grand Rapids, MI before moving to Chicago with his indie pop/piano rock band Common Shiner.
 In his 12-year tenure with that project Brooks charted nationally in the AC format (thanks to major support from Midwestern radio stations), toured the continental US and made a slasher movie parody music video that went viral across the globe with over 12 million views.
 Brooks has also voiced radio commercials and characters nationally, and won a Kennedy Center Special Award for Theatrical Sound Design in 2006.
 Current endeavors include Otter Finn, Foster, Front Runners and solo projects.

-Mike has been playing music for close to 10 years, and has roots in The Grateful Dead, Jimi Hendrix and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
+Michael Morgan has been playing music for close to 10 years, and has roots in The Grateful Dead, Jimi Hendrix and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
 He believes there is always more to learn when it comes to music and strives to keep improving as a musician and a teacher.
 We're very happy to have him!
+He is the Music Director at School of Rock Oak Park.

 Morgen Hare Marketing Coordinator